Find Affordable College Courses

 Saint Augustine, FL

-Flagler College - St Augustine landed the #10 spot in the 2023 rankings for the best drama and theater arts programs.
+Flagler College - St Augustine did quite well in this year’s ranking of the best schools for drama and theater arts students.
+It came in at #10 on the list.
 Flagler St. Augustine is a small private not-for-profit school located in the suburb of Saint Augustine.

 After completing their degree, theater graduates from Flagler St. Augustine carry an average student debtload of $25,893.